 Consulting fees were higher in 2022 due to increased activities and personnel.
-Stock-based compensation related to management incentive options issued to the incoming CEO and President.
-Professional fees were higher in 2022 related to the preparation of prospectus documents.
-Research was higher in 2022 primarily related to hydrogen development.
-License maintenance fees were higher in 2022 related to obtaining additional patents worldwide.
-Software license in 2022 relates to NetSuite.
+Professional fees were lower in 2022 due to fewer corporate actions requiring legal assistance during the period.
+Research remained consistent in 2022 and consists of costs primarily related to graphene development.
 Office expenses and travel and promotion were higher in 2022 related to website development and branding exercises.
-Foreign exchange loss was related to the effect of the US dollar on the subscription receipts issued during the period.
 The remaining costs were generally consistent with the prior period.